Medicines for diet problems

 Doctors use steroids for many different illnesses and conditions.
 The body naturally makes them.
 They are also made artificially and used as medicines.
 They come as tablets, liquids or injections.

 Steroids can help to control chemotherapy sickness in people with cancer.
-These are drugs like dexamethasone or methylprednisolone.
 They can also improve appetite and food intake.
+The steroid medicines doctors use are:

 Doctors sometimes use steroids to help people gain weight.
 But there can be problems if you take them long term.
-Much of the weight you gain on steroids is due to fluid retention.
+Steroids only improve your appetite for a short amount of time.

 After taking them for a few weeks, they begin to interfere with the production of protein in your muscles.
 If used long term, they can cause muscle wasting.
 So, you need to use steroids under the supervision of your doctor.